manidarla/GIXDemo/README.md

 (For Mac users), refer:
 https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10

+After you install conda, it will try to activate every time you open a shell/terminal window.
 To prevent conda on your system in activating by default, use the following:

-conda config --set auto_activate_base false
+'conda config --set auto_activate_base false'